 - Free storage for excess luggage during the trek

-- Sleeping bags and down jackets provided upon request
+- Sleeping bags are provided upon request

 What to Expect on the ABC Trek?